-The Academy has an official Twitter account, managed by Miss Simmons.
+The academy has an official Instagram account, managed by Mrs Wingfield, Mrs de Gilbert, and Mrs Atkin.
 Staff members who have not been authorised to manage, or post to the account, must not access, or attempt to access, the account.